dbon81926/Industrial-Robotics/README.md

 Game Description:

 Create a game where 2 robots are hitting a ball between each other using paddles.
-To score a point the ball must move past the opposing robot where a scoring system will be implemented to keeo the game competitive.
+To score a point the ball must move past the opposing robot, where a scoring system will be implemented to keep the game competitive.

 Update Log: <br>
 25/9: Established DH Parameters of KUKA KR6 R900 Robot Arm.